 Tips and Expert Advice

 When dealing with a teratoma diagnosis, it's essential to gather as much information as possible and work closely with your healthcare team.
-Here are some tips and expert advice to help you navigate this complex situation:
+Here are some tips and expert advice to help you manage this complex situation:

 -